benyue1978/playwright-playground/TASKS.md

 ### 1. Home Page

-- [ ] Verify the home page loads successfully and the logo is visible
+- [x] Verify the home page loads successfully and the logo is visible
+  - Automated test implemented: iterates all logo elements, asserts at least one is visible and has the correct src.
 - [ ] Check that the main navigation bar (Platform, Pricing, Coverage, Partnership, About, Resources) is visible and clickable
 - [ ] Test the "Book a demo" button navigates to the correct page